Ja-Xian-Chen/Stopwatch/README.md

 # Stopwatch
-Programmed a stopwatch using HTML, CSS, and JavaScript.
+Developed a fully functional stopwatch website using HTML, CSS, and JavaScript, resulting in a robust foundation in web programming essentials and a deepened comprehension of front-end development principles.